AL-377/AL-377.github.io/_pages/about.md

 # 💡 Lifestyle

-- My hobbies include but are not limited to 🎤singing, 🎸guitar, 🧙 magic.
+- My hobbies include but are not limited to 🎤singing, 🎸guitar, 🧙 magic and 🫘 bean.